InterBlow/AI-API/info.md

 ### How to use

 ## API Key
-Join our Discord server to buy an API key.
+Join our Discord server to buy an API key and top-up balance.

-Each request costs 0,05$ from your request, you can add credit in our Discord Server.
+## Pricing
-You have 1$ free credit trial if you join our Discord server.
+1k tokens = 0.06$

 ## Code
 ```js